-STFC will support the following fundamental schools for the core budget:
+STFC will support the following schools:

-- British Universities Summer School in Theoretical Elementary Particle Physics (BUSSTEPP)
+- British Universities Summer School in Theoretical Elementary Particle Physics

-- STFC High Energy Physics (HEP) summer schools.
+- High Energy Physics summer schools

 - solar and planetary science